im-ethz/flirt/README.md

 # FAQs
 - **How does FLIRT distinguish from other physiological data processing packages such as neurokit?**  \
-    While FLIRT works with phsyological data like other packages, it places special emphasis on the inherent challenges of data processing obtained from (consumer) wearable devices such as smartwaches instead of professional, medical-grade recording devices such as ECGs or EEGs.
+    While FLIRT works with physiological data like other packages, it places special emphasis on the inherent challenges of data processing obtained from (consumer) wearable devices such as smartwaches instead of professional, medical-grade recording devices such as ECGs or EEGs.
 As an example, when processing data from smartwatches, one could be confronted with inaccurate data, which needs artifact removal, or measurement gaps, which need to be